PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 |                      |      yes       | 0.3       | 92          | 27 KiB           |

-Clearly, the optimal search strategy is to (i) rely on name filters to ensure that search are conducted within the appropriate NCBI division, and (ii) only rely on fuzzy matching when the strict or lowercase match fails to return a name, as fuzzy matching can result in order of magnitude more run time and memory footprint.
+Clearly, the optimal search strategy is to (i) rely on name filters to ensure that searches are conducted within the appropriate NCBI division, and (ii) only rely on fuzzy matching when the strict or lowercase match fails to return a name, as fuzzy matching can result in order of magnitude more run time and memory footprint.
 These numbers were obtained on a single Intel i7-8665U CPU (@